Q: Why does my agent ask so many questions when I’m applying for insurance coverage?

 Q: What kind of damage is covered by my renters insurance policy?

-A: Renters insurance policies provides coverage for the following named perils:
+A: Renters insurance policies provide coverage for the following named perils:

 Fire or Lightning